Whether you love road running, trail running, or barefoot excursions, we’ve found, tested, and reviewed the best running shoes for women in 2019.

 How to Choose a Running Shoe

 The truth is, most shoes feel comfortable when you’re standing in the store.
-The trick is finding a pair that give that same level of comfort after wearing them for weeks and logging a lot of miles.
+The trick is finding a pair that gives that same level of comfort after wearing it for weeks and logging a lot of miles.
 To help you find the right pair of running shoes, we’ve organized a few things to consider when shopping.

 - Pronation shows a wear pattern centralized on the ball of the foot and a bit of the heel.